anmobor2/the-real-devops-challenge/challenge-3/SOLUTION.md

-There is fist to run the folder setup-backend and later main-infra.
+1 There is fist to run the folder setup-backend/test and 2 later main-infra/environments_main-infra/test.

 The first folder, setub-backen creates the bucket s3 and the dynamo table for the terraform state file.